RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

 associate questions with answers.
 Consider the [example](https://guide.elm-lang.org/interop/javascript.html) given in the Elm docs, for integrating a Javascript spell-checking mechanism.
-It imagines two ports -- one for sending strings from Elm to Javascript to check, and one for Javascript to send suggestions back to Elm.
+It imagines two ports -- one for sending strings from Elm to Javascript, and one for Javascript to send suggestions back to Elm.

 ```elm